Peace Studies & Political Science

-Joséphine Lechartre (political science and peace studies) received her B.A. and M.A.
+Joséphine Lechartre (peace studies and political science) received her B.A. and M.A.
 Cum Laude from the Institut d’Etudes Politiques de Paris (Sciences Po Paris) in 2018.
 Throughout the course of her studies, she spent one year at the Universidade Estadual de Campinas (UNICAMP) in Brazil.

 While pursuing her M.A., she worked as an intern at the Advocacy Department of the Colombian Commission of Jurists in Bogotá, an NGO attending the victims of the Colombian armed conflict.